July 4, 2026

 The contributor handbook gets unified under one router, the test suite loses 21 tests that were checking nothing real, and two table-rendering bugs get fixed along the way.

-The other half of the day was less pleasant and more necessary: a full audit of the test suite against those same handbook rules.
-Tests are supposed to verify behavior — what the product actually does when you use it.
-What the audit found was a chunk of the suite verifying its own implementation instead: assertions that a module has a certain internal structure, that a string constant contains a certain substring, tests for a generator script whose output is already checked elsewhere so testing the generator itself was redundant, and outright duplicates checking the same thing twice under different names.
-None of that catches a real regression — it just breaks loudly when someone refactors something harmless, which trains people to ignore failing tests.
-Five whole files and 21 individual tests came out, net minus 775 lines, and the suite that’s left is smaller and tells you something true when it goes red.
+Then I audited the test suite against those same rules.
+Tests should verify behavior — what the product does when you use it.
+Found a chunk of the suite verifying its own implementation instead: assertions that a module has a certain internal structure, that a string constant contains a certain substring, a test for a generator whose output is already checked elsewhere, straight-up duplicates checking the same thing twice under different names.
+That kind of test catches zero real regressions.
+It just breaks loudly on a harmless refactor, and that trains people to ignore red tests — which is worse than having no test at all.
+Five files and 21 tests gone, net minus 775 lines.
+What’s left actually means something when it fails.

-Three smaller fixes landed in the gaps around that work.
-A markup sanitizer was stripping every attribute off table cells, including colspan and rowspan — meaning any table Chalie generated with a merged cell silently lost its layout.
-A separate rendering path had tables missing their CSS entirely because the wrapper div was missing the one class every table style rule depends on — an easy miss, since the bug only shows up on one of two rendering routes and looks identical to “no styles were written” rather than “the class name is missing.”
-And the file-attach flow got tightened: picking a file now makes it available to send immediately instead of waiting on the async read to finish, and the send button now shows a spinner and disables itself mid-send so a slow reply doesn’t invite a double-send.
+Three smaller fixes rode along.
+A markup sanitizer was stripping every attribute off table cells — colspan, rowspan, all of it — so any generated table with a merged cell silently lost its layout.
+Fixed by allowing colspan/rowspan/scope/headers through.
+A separate rendering path had tables missing their CSS entirely because the wrapper element was missing the one class every table style rule hangs off — the kind of bug that looks exactly like “no styles were written” until you go looking for a class name.
+And the file-attach flow: picking a file now makes it sendable immediately instead of waiting on the async read to finish, and the send button shows a spinner and disables itself mid-send, so a slow reply can’t get you a double-send.

 -